 Iran is located in southwest Asia.
 It is bordered to the north by Azerbaijan, Armenia, Turkmenistan, the Caspian Sea.
-To the east Iran is bordered by Pakistan and Afghanistan, while to the south it is bordered by the Arabian/Persian Gulf and the Gulf of Oman.
-To the west Iran is bordered by Turkey and Iraq.
+East Iran is bordered by Pakistan and Afghanistan, while to the south it is bordered by the Arabian/Persian Gulf and the Gulf of Oman.
+To the west, Iran is bordered by Turkey and Iraq.
 Iran also has sovereignty at about 12 islands in the Gulf.
 The total area of this country is 1,648,195 square kilometers.

 The capital Tehran is a sprawling city at the foot of the southern Elburz Mountains.
 Known for its beautiful architecture and green gardens, Tehran fell somewhat in poor shape in the decades following the Islamic Revolution.
 This is despite the efforts that were later made to preserve the historic architecture of the city.

 Iran has long played an important role in the region as an imperial power.
 As a result of its strategic location and abundant natural resources – especially oil – this country has become a factor in rivalry between great powers.